 By: Weston Schrank

-Winter is a hard pill to swallow for those of us who love turning dirt over.
-But hopefully some of your passion for planting food plots has evolved into other aspects of deer management such as timber stand improvement, coyote hunting, or trail camera surveys.
+Winter is a hard pill to swallow for those of us who love turning the dirt over.
+But hopefully, some of your passion for planting food plots has evolved into other aspects of deer management such as timber stand improvement, coyote hunting, or trail camera surveys.
 I know these things keep me plenty busy through the off-season months.
-However as we approach March, my mind can’t help but wonder back into food plot planning again.
-The most relevant thought that comes to mind during this time-frame is my clover plots.
+However, as we approach March, my mind can’t help but wonder back into food plot planning again.
+The most relevant thought that comes to mind during this time frame is my clover plots.
 Late winter is the time to rejuvenate or establish clover food plots by frost seeding.
-If you have never tried your hand in frost seeding food plots before then you are in for a treat, this process is easy, effective, and saves you time and money!
+If you have never tried your hand in frost-seeding food plots before then you are in for a treat, this process is easy, effective, and saves you time and money!

 Fundamentals of Frost Seeding Food Plots

 Before we dive too far into the strategy, let’s cover the basics of why and how to frost seed a food plot.
 Frost seeding, sometimes called snow seeding, allows you to use the thaw, freeze, and thaw cycle that occurs during late winter and early spring.
 The last few hard touches of frost, or the last 1 – 2 inch snowfall during February or March create perfect opportunities for establishing a food plot.
 The pickup and settlement of soil as it freezes and thaws can in essence act as a disc or drill, seating a small seed between soil particles.
 It also happens to establish that seed in a good amount of soil moisture even before the spring rains hit.
 Due to this activity, frost seeding is also exceptional for thickening existing food plots or even pastures for hay or grazing as it allows time for seeds to settle.Photo: The pickup and settlement of soil as it freezes and thaws can in essence act as a disc or drill, seating a small seed between soil particles.